gregsavvy/Web_app_demo/README.md

 PPS:
 Dockerfile and docker-compose.yml are not optimized implementations of docker for this project because of it's root dependencies structure.
 They work but are only there for a Docker demo.

+PPPS:
+I consciously left a working connection to MongoDB Atlas for ease of running this demo without Docker.
+Please, be responsible in that regard.